tawebbcn/bcn-webdev-checklists/README.md

 - start in [Todo](./TODO.md)

-- Follow same style as other docs
+- follow same style as other docs
   - use `## titles`
-  - do not use all caps
+  - use lowercase
   - small lists

 - small sentences